 About The Artist

-Born on Long Island, New York, and currently residing in Western Massachusetts, Singer-Songwriter Alan Scardapane is forever pursuing the idea of "home."
+Born on Long Island, New York, and currently residing in Boston, MA, Singer-Songwriter Alan Scardapane is forever pursuing the idea of "home."
 The 26 year old's lyrically driven songs grapple with identity and introspection, often times in an attempt to breathe life into their honest vulnerability.
 Influenced by the likes of Nick Drake, Gregory Alan Isakov, Neil Young, Noah Gundersen and many more, Scardapane's music weaves a unique web of imagery, imagination, poetry and observation.
 His EP, "deep in dust", was released April 13, 2018, and his debut Full Length album, "Out at Sea", hit the shelves on August 10th.

 Growing up in the towns of Babylon and Huntington, Scardapane’s musical ear was evident from a very early age.
 His parents had an old piano in the home, and Alan would sit down and play his favorite tunes by ear.
 Also driving his passion for sound was his uncle Ed, who himself was a songwriter, and would create cassette recordings for Alan and his cousins.
 Though his parents put guitars in his lap often during his childhood, the instrument never stuck until a much later age.
 From early grade school through mid-high school, Alan played first the clarinet, and then the alto saxophone in band.
 His parents also indulged him in piano lessons.
 None of these worked out on account of the fact that he did not want to read sheet music.
 Upon leaving for college at the University of Massachusetts, his mother bought him a keyboard.
 There he played every now and then, mostly jokingly with friends in the dorms.
 By his junior year, he and his close friends moved off campus, to a house on Summer Street, where his life would take a complete turn.